petr7555/bachelors_thesis_accounting_ocr/README.md

   repository to be able to deploy the Storybook to Vercel locally.
 This directory is ignored in version control as it contains sensitive information.
 - Keep in mind, that in Storybook for web `Platform.OS === 'web'`, so both `isAndroid` and `isWindows` are `false`.
+- Storybook for Web finds all stories that match this pattern `../src/**/*.stories.tsx`.
 - This image shows how Storybook running on web looks:

   <img src="images/doc/storybook_web.png" alt="Storybook on web" width="500"/>